 If you suspect someone may be committing fraud against Centrelink, Medicare or Child Support, you should report it.

-We understand the majority of people are honest and do the right thing.
-However, there are a small number of individuals who receive money for which they aren’t eligible, or abuse the services we provide.
+We know most people are honest and do the right thing.
+But, there are a small number of people who:

 Welfare fraud may include:

-- claiming a welfare benefit using a false identity or in the identity of another person
+- claiming a welfare payment or service using a false identity or someone else’s identity

-- not telling us you are living with someone as a member of a couple
+- not telling us you’re living with someone as a member of a couple

-- continuing to receive welfare benefit after a person has died or left your care
+- continuing to get a welfare payment for a person who has died or left your care

-Fraud committed by members of the public relating to all our health programs may include:
+Fraud committed against our health programs may include:

-- making Medicare claims for services not provided
+- making Medicare claims for services you did not receive

 - using someone else's Medicare card